 3. Decision Intelligence Is More Than Just A New IT Marketing Term.

-Now as the definitions state above, decision intelligence leverages many disciplines to include decision science, data science, and AI.
-Furthermore, decision intelligence capabilities are usually deployed as software automation platforms.
-Lastly as with expert systems and business process automation, it has three modes of operations: support, augmentation, and automation.
+Another aspect of Decision Intelligence is that it is closely akin to expert systems and business process automation.
+One reason that I say this is that Decision Intelligence (DI), just like Business Process Automation (BPA), can have three modes of processing: support, augmentation, and automation.
 Thus, businesses can deploy decision intelligence platforms for decision support, decision augmentation, or even autonomous decision-making.
-For a more detailed discussion on the nature and evolution of automation, see my article, Business Automation AI Remake: First Just Tech To Empower Processes And Now Operate Autonomously.
+At the same time, it is different from BPA in that DI supports decision-making versus task-based business automation.
+For a more detailed discussion on the nature and evolution of business automation, see my article, Business Automation AI Remake: First Just Tech To Empower Processes And Now Operate Autonomously.

-Decision Science Vs. Decision Intelligence.
+1. Decision Science Vs. Decision Intelligence.

-1. Decision Science Definition
+a.
+Decision Science Definition

 ” the study of how to make decisions based on the information you have and on judging what risks, changes, etc. are likely in the future.”